wp-plugins/ns-cloner-site-copier/readme.txt

 2. All new Add-on manager

 == Changelog ==
+= 3.0.4.7 =
+* Added WP 4.1 compatibility status
+* Added additional error handling for systems that can't read external feeds for the sidebar

 = 3.0.4.6 =
 * Added compatibility fix for CSS & Javascript Toolbox plugin